Pfanfel/davi_us_energy/README.md

 ## Data

-The main datascource comes from XXX (documentation can be found here: https://www.eia.gov/state/seds/seds-technical-notes-complete.php)
+The main datascource comes from XXX.
+The documentation for this dataset can be found [here](https://www.eia.gov/state/seds/seds-technical-notes-complete.php).

 Aditional datasources include: